The Library assets are made up of a number of groups of documents distributed as follows:

 The collection, containing more than 200 most useful books for the study of Arabic literature and the history of religions, was given to PISAI by the two brothers of Prof. Sameh Faragalla, Sarwat and Michel.

 The Horsten Collection reflects the research and the areas of interest of Fr.
-Piet Horsten.
-A member of the Society of the Missionaries of Africa, Piet Horsten has been a member of the teaching staff of PISAI and has held the office of Chief Librarian.
+Piet Horsten, M.Afr.
+(1936-2018), who was a member of the teaching staff of PISAI and where he also held the office of Chief Librarian.

-After completing his studies for the priesthood, he continued his training with studies in Ancient Greek and Latin at the University of Nijmegen (Netherlands), enriching this classical base, while he was preparing his doctorate, with the study of general linguistics and a theological approach to cultures and religions.
+After completing his studies for the priesthood, Piet Horsten studied Ancient Greek and Latin at the University of Nijmegen, enriching this classical base with general notions of linguistics and a theological approach to cultures and religions.
+He obtained a doctorate from the SOAS University of London in 1978 with a concentration in linguistic anthropology.
 His studies led him to develop a deeper interest in translation, especially the translation of the Bible from Greek into Latin and subsequently to a broader study of the relation between religions and languages.

 The Library also has in its possession the work of students presented to fulfil the requirements at the conclusion of their course of study at PISAI:

-The Licentiate Thesis is a work of methodological and critical analysis of an Arabic author; this comprises the translation of a previously untranslated text from Arabic into a Western language.
-In this work, linguistic knowledge acquired during the previous years of study is applied and this is backed up with a critical study of the translated text.
-The texts chosen, which have never been previously translated, are kept by the library and made available as material for study although they remain under the restrictions applied to ‘non-published material’.
+The Licentiate Thesis is a work of methodological and critical analysis of an Arabic text; this comprises the translation of a previously untranslated text from Arabic into a Western language.
+Copies of the theses are kept by the Library and made available as material for study, although they remain under the restrictions applied to ‘non-published material’.
+The Library contains more than 350 PISAI licentiate theses.

-The Doctoral Thesis, however, requires the student to produce a scientific piece of work which, through his choice of a text of an unknown or little-known author, will make a substantial and original contribution to the field of research.
+The Doctoral Thesis requires the student to produce a scientific piece of research which will make a substantial and original contribution to the field of research.
+More than 25 PISAI doctoral theses are housed in the Library.

 The Library also boasts a collection of Licentiate and Doctoral Theses not obtained at the Institute but pertinent to the field of research.
-These are given by undergraduate and postgraduate students who, in researching and writing up their work, have consulted sources in the library.
+These theses are often offered by undergraduate and postgraduate students who, in researching and writing up their work, have consulted the library of PISAI.

 See the index of the licentiate theses